doughty247/belladonna-play/README.md

 # Belladonna Play

-Belladonna Play is a runtime security and integrity layer for games and interactive applications.
+ Belladonna Play is a runtime security and integrity layer—both DRM and anti‑cheat—for games and interactive applications.
 Our aim is simple: help studios ship fair‑play experiences and protect creator value without punishing legitimate players or locking teams into heavy, opaque systems.
+We also support verified community mods through signing and allowlists so creators can embrace healthy mod ecosystems with confidence.

 ## Why Belladonna Play exists
 - Fair play matters.
 Communities thrive when competition is authentic and creators can trust their builds in the wild.